 This Cheesecake with Raspberry Sauce is the most decadent, tasty dessert.
-The cheesecake is rich and creamy and the raspberry sauce is sweet and tart.
+This is so rich and creamy and the raspberry sauce is sweet and tart.

-Some tips for making cheesecake (for first-timers like me!): make sure all the ingredients are softened/at room temperature before you use them, even the eggs!
+Whether you’re a first-timer, or a seasoned cook, here are some things that will make all the difference.
+First, make sure all the ingredients are softened/at room temperature before you use them, even the eggs!
 This makes the mixing process so much quicker and it makes the cheesecake smoother.
-Also, don’t forget to put a pan full of water on the rack below the cheesecake…this allows the cheesecake to cook more evenly and helps the top to not crack.
+Also, don’t forget to put a pan full of water on the rack below the cheese cake.
+This allows it to cook more evenly and helps the top to not crack.
 The key is for the cheesecake to never change temperatures too quickly when cooking and cooling.
 Pay close attention to the cooling instructions.

 Here is a picture of the full cheesecake (I used a little powdered sugar to make it look like snow for Christmas)!